Jarnkrok's hat trick leads Predators over Kings 5-3

+"That was a good night for him," Nashville coach Peter Laviolette said.
+"I thought he played terrific, forget about the goals, just the game in general.
+I thought he was really moving."

 Kyle Turris and Nick Bonino also scored for Nashville, which snapped a three-game losing streak.
-Nashville defenseman Ryan Ellis and Roman Josi each had a pair of assists.
+Nashville defensemen Ryan Ellis and Roman Josi each had a pair of assists.

 Anze Kopitar had a goal and an assist, and Nate Thompson and Alex Iafallo also scored for the Kings, who have lost four of five.